 Stay in contact with your committee chair regarding your progress.

-Prepare a draft of the paper and submit to your committee chair.
+Prepare a draft of the paper and submit to your committee chair by the deadline.

 Revise the draft based on the comments received and resubmit to your committee chair.
 This step may be repeated multiple times.

 Provide the approved draft of your paper to your committee at least 2 weeks prior to your presentation.
 Note that your committee may postpone your presentation and/or acceptance of your paper if you do not meet this deadline.

 Present your research.

 Revise your paper based on the committee's final comments.

 Submit the revised copy to your committee chair and any other committee members who requested a copy.